 Late April can be a good time to try and visit, though lately the popularity of the cherry blossom season has started to spill over into this part of the month (also, if considering late April, beware of Golden Week).
 Mid- to late May can be a wonderful time to be in Japan, too, and tends to have a good combination of warmer temperatures and fewer tourists (though even May is starting to become popular).

 As May gives way to June, the spring weather noticeably transitions into Japan’s hot and humid summer…

 Summer in Japan lasts from about June to mid-September, depending on the location.
 Summers are hot and humid, with temperatures ranging from approximately 70 to 90 °F (21 to 32 °C).

 July and August are typically the hottest and most humid times of year, and can be uncomfortable for sightseeing if you are averse to humidity.
 But despite (or perhaps because of) the torrid climate, summer can also be one of the liveliest times to be in Japan.

-While there are great festivals throughout the year, summertime features many of Japan’s best — including Kyoto’s Gion Matsuri, Osaka’s Tenjin Matsuri, Aomori’s Nebuta Matsuri, and the Awa Odori festival in Tokushima, on the island of Shikoku – not to mention countless lively (and delicious) neighborhood matsuri throughout the country.
+While there are great ones throughout the year, summertime features many of Japan’s best festivals — including Kyoto’s Gion Matsuri, Osaka’s Tenjin Matsuri, Aomori’s Nebuta Matsuri, and the Awa Odori festival in Tokushima, on the island of Shikoku – not to mention countless lively (and delicious) neighborhood matsuri throughout the country.

 In addition to matsuri, summer is also renowned for its extraordinary fireworks extravaganzas.
 Hanabi (fireworks) are taken seriously in Japan, and going to a hanabi taikai is both entertaining and quite culturally immersive.
 Tokyo’s Sumida River Fireworks are especially famous, but throughout the summer fireworks displays take place all around the country.